Broadcast Advocate podcast

 B

-Welcome to Broadcast Advocate, the official podcast of the National Alliance of State Broadcasters Associations (NASBA).
-Here, we discuss the latest news, trends, and stories impacting the world of radio and broadcast television.
+Welcome to the home of Broadcast Advocate, the official podcast of the National Alliance of State Broadcasters Associations (NASBA) where we discuss the latest news, trends, and stories impacting the world of radio and broadcast television.

 Episode 8 Thumbnail